What is our philosophy on tuition assistance?

 Network for Educational Opportunity Scholarship

 The Network for Educational Opportunity (NEO) organization provides scholarships for students who are struggling in their current school to allow them to attend a school that is a better fit for them and their learning needs.
-Scholarships are awarded to students based on highest financial need, funds raised, and the metrics in the Education Tax Credit law for tuition for private school, a public school outside of the student’s district or for homeschooling expenses. (information taken from their website).
+Scholarships are awarded to students based on highest financial need, funds raised, and the metrics in the Education Tax Credit law for tuition for private school, a public school outside of the student’s district or for homeschooling expenses.
 Several of our students have received awards from these funds as they entered the school, and we encourage you to investigate this opportunity to see if you are eligible.
 Deadline is June 15 of each year.